 Peer Leadership Coaching Program

-This program leverages the talents of the UO Leadership Academy graduates as peer coaches, and pairs them with faculty in the first or second year of new leadership position.
-The program will begin with a kick-off event 9:00am – 1:00pm on Friday October 21st 2022, with Academic Impressions Professional Coach Jennifer Askey to frame the expectations for the program engage in activities to support leader-coach matches, and onboarding for the peer coaches.
-Coaching pairs will be encouraged to meet every 2-4 weeks, with a check in from the coordinators each term.
-Coaches will be supported across the year with the Gather & Grow meeting series for UO Leadership Academy graduates.
+This program leverages the talents of the UO Leadership Academy graduates as peer coaches, and pairs them with faculty and staff in various leadership positions.
+Coaching pairs will be encouraged to meet every 2-4 weeks, and coaches will be supported across the year with the Gather & Grow meeting series for UO Leadership Academy graduates.

 Peer coaches will leave the year with further development of non-directive leadership and listening skills – important competencies for leading from where you are.
-New leaders will leave the year having benefitted from time that is completely dedicated to them and their needs through non-judgmental deep listening.
+New leaders will experience the gift of time that is completely dedicated to yourself and your needs through non-judgmental deep listening.

 As a participant, you will: